RazorPageTraining/Part_4_CRUD/README.md

    > ![image](https://user-images.githubusercontent.com/47632993/206895124-0f9e5a9f-9d96-4be7-8e06-57343ea82424.png)

-4. Run your project and see what happen.
+4. Run your project and try to delete some information.

 5. [Back to Menu](#create-read-update-delete)